H-97

 An Act protecting consumers in interactions with artificial intelligence systems (House No. 97, 194th General Court)

-Massachusetts H 97 imposes obligations on developers and deployers of high-risk AI systems — defined as AI systems that make or substantially factor into consequential decisions affecting education, employment, financial services, government services, healthcare, housing, insurance, or legal services.
-Developers must exercise reasonable care to prevent algorithmic discrimination, provide detailed documentation to deployers, publish a public use case inventory, and report discovered discrimination risks to the attorney general and deployers within 90 days.
-Deployers must implement iterative risk management programs, complete annual impact assessments, notify consumers before AI-informed consequential decisions are made, provide explanations and appeal rights for adverse decisions, and publish summaries of deployed systems.
+Massachusetts H 97 imposes obligations on developers and deployers of high-risk AI systems — defined as AI systems that make or substantially factor into consequential decisions in areas such as employment, housing, credit, education, healthcare, insurance, and legal services.
+Developers must exercise reasonable care to prevent algorithmic discrimination, provide deployers with detailed documentation on system capabilities, limitations, training data, and bias risks, and publicly post summaries of their high-risk AI systems.
+Deployers must implement risk management programs, complete annual impact assessments, notify consumers before AI-driven consequential decisions, provide adverse-action explanations and appeal opportunities, and publicly disclose their AI system use.
 The attorney general has exclusive enforcement authority; violations are treated as unfair trade practices under Chapter 93A.
-The bill includes a rebuttable presumption of compliance for entities following its requirements, an affirmative defense for entities that discover and cure violations through testing or internal review while following recognized frameworks like the NIST AI RMF, and a small-deployer exemption for entities with fewer than 50 employees that do not use their own data to train the system.
+No private right of action is created.
+The bill includes a safe harbor for small deployers (fewer than 50 employees who do not use their own data to train), exemptions for federally approved systems and regulated financial institutions, and an affirmative defense for entities that discover and cure violations while following recognized risk management frameworks like NIST AI RMF.

 Summary

-Massachusetts H 97 imposes obligations on developers and deployers of high-risk AI systems — defined as AI systems that make or substantially factor into consequential decisions affecting education, employment, financial services, government services, healthcare, housing, insurance, or legal services.
-Developers must exercise reasonable care to prevent algorithmic discrimination, provide detailed documentation to deployers, publish a public use case inventory, and report discovered discrimination risks to the attorney general and deployers within 90 days.
-Deployers must implement iterative risk management programs, complete annual impact assessments, notify consumers before AI-informed consequential decisions are made, provide explanations and appeal rights for adverse decisions, and publish summaries of deployed systems.
+Massachusetts H 97 imposes obligations on developers and deployers of high-risk AI systems — defined as AI systems that make or substantially factor into consequential decisions in areas such as employment, housing, credit, education, healthcare, insurance, and legal services.
+Developers must exercise reasonable care to prevent algorithmic discrimination, provide deployers with detailed documentation on system capabilities, limitations, training data, and bias risks, and publicly post summaries of their high-risk AI systems.
+Deployers must implement risk management programs, complete annual impact assessments, notify consumers before AI-driven consequential decisions, provide adverse-action explanations and appeal opportunities, and publicly disclose their AI system use.
 The attorney general has exclusive enforcement authority; violations are treated as unfair trade practices under Chapter 93A.
-The bill includes a rebuttable presumption of compliance for entities following its requirements, an affirmative defense for entities that discover and cure violations through testing or internal review while following recognized frameworks like the NIST AI RMF, and a small-deployer exemption for entities with fewer than 50 employees that do not use their own data to train the system.
+No private right of action is created.
+The bill includes a safe harbor for small deployers (fewer than 50 employees who do not use their own data to train), exemptions for federally approved systems and regulated financial institutions, and an affirmative defense for entities that discover and cure violations while following recognized risk management frameworks like NIST AI RMF.

 Enforcement & Penalties